villekf/OMEGA-doc/docs/source/technical.rst

 If the sensitivity image is saved, the subsequent iterations will be much faster as any LORs with zero counts will be completely ignored (the additions would be zero).
-Implementation 4 uses OpenMP atomic operations for 32-bit ﬂoats to compute the additions.
-For implementations 2 and 3 there are two diﬀerent atomic version available.
-As there is no inherent support for atomic addition for 32-bit ﬂoats in OpenCL, a similar method as in https://streamhpc.com/blog/2016-02-09/atomic-operations-for-floats-in-opencl-improved/[GROMACS] has been implemented.
-However, since this is relatively slow another approximate version is also provided that uses 64-bit signed integers instead of ﬂoating point numbers.
-In this case, the ﬂoating point values are converted to 64-bit signed integers, which causes some loss of precision due to rounding, before atomically added.
-This provides some speed-up compared to the 32-bit ﬂoat version, but cannot be used on some hardware.
-If the user has selected this option, the support is determined during compile time and the ﬂoat version is used if the hardware does not support 64-bit atomics.
-The output sensitivity image and *Δ* are then converted back to 32-bit ﬂoats before they are used in the reconstruction algorithms.
+Implementation 4 uses OpenMP atomic operations for 32-bit floats to compute the additions.
+For implementations 2 and 3 there are two different atomic version available.
+As there is no inherent support for atomic addition for 32-bit floats in OpenCL, a similar method as in https://streamhpc.com/blog/2016-02-09/atomic-operations-for-floats-in-opencl-improved/[GROMACS] has been implemented.
+However, since this is relatively slow another approximate version is also provided that uses 64-bit signed integers instead of floating point numbers.
+In this case, the floating point values are converted to 64-bit signed integers, which causes some loss of precision due to rounding, before atomically added.
+This provides some speed-up compared to the 32-bit float version, but cannot be used on some hardware.
+If the user has selected this option, the support is determined during compile time and the float version is used if the hardware does not support 64-bit atomics.
+The output sensitivity image and *Δ* are then converted back to 32-bit floats before they are used in the reconstruction algorithms.

 TOF coefficients